|

 - Teal - HM

-- From a design by Peter Holland, published in The
+- From a design by Peter Holland, published in the

 Probably the first design for a walking vehicle

-to be published in Britain as a construction
+to be published in Britain as a construction project.

 Built October 1976.